What is Google Ads?

-Go to AdWords site and signup for an account using your Gmail credentials.
+Go to Google Ads and signup for an account using your Gmail credentials.
 You can skip the guided setup option and fill the required details.
 Enter your country, time zone and currency details.
 Set this carefully since all the account settings like billing will be based on this settings.

 Basic Steps in AdWords:

 Once the account is created, click on the “Help (?)” icon and choose “Guided setup” option.